nhjrobotics/AutonomousRCCar/README.md

 controller as the input device.
 I also got the video signal from the pi to be streamed back to the host PC, so I am able to drive the car out of my line of sight.

 I plan to keep working on this project once I finish yr12, hopefully implementing automation sometime in the future.

+# Timeline

+This is where I shall put a timeline of my project + images